rust-lang/cargo/src/doc/guide.md

 # Why Cargo exists

-Cargo is a tool that allows Rust projects to declare their various dependencies, and ensure that you'll always get a repeatable build.
+Cargo is a tool that allows Rust projects to declare their various dependencies, and ensure that you’ll always get a repeatable build.

 To accomplish this goal, Cargo does four things:

 * Introduces two metadata files with various bits of project information.
-* Fetches and builds your project's dependencies.
+* Fetches and builds your project’s dependencies.
 * Invokes `rustc` or another build tool with the correct parameters to build your project.
 * Introduces conventions, making working with Rust projects easier.

 # Converting to Cargo

 You can convert an existing Rust project to use Cargo.
-You'll have to create a `Cargo.toml` file with all of your dependencies, and move your source files and test files into the places where Cargo expects them to be.
+You’ll have to create a `Cargo.toml` file with all of your dependencies, and move your source files and test files into the places where Cargo expects them to be.
 See the [manifest description](manifest.html) and the [Project Layout](#project-layout) section